Xabitsuki/Draining-Youtube/Notes.md

 ### TODO

-implement the remove of unecessary files
+implement the remove of unnecessary files write start_project.py file asking for the name of folder to begin draining